ssrobinson/CarND-Kidnapped-Vehicle-Project_8/README.md

+## My solution for this project can be found [here](https://github.com/ssrobinson/CarND-Kidnapped-Vehicle-Project_8/tree/master/src)

+*The remainder of this document originated from the Udacity repo which can be found [here](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project)*

+---

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.